top of page

 Time: 10:15 am - 10:30 am

 Visit the exhibitor hall, make new connections, catch up with colleagues, and grab a cup of coffee!
+You won't want to miss the graphic recording of the Keynote Conversation by Iceberg Consulting, located in the central lobby!

 Pay a visit to The Coco Bar to enjoy a FREE coconut, complete with a straw and ready to enjoy!
-You will also have a chance to connect with Prince Awhaitey as he shares his training and knowledge about the nutritional benefits of the coconut and how nutrition can help you to acheive your goals!
+You will also have a chance to connect with Prince Awhaitey as he shares his training and knowledge about the nutritional benefits of the coconut and how nutrition can help you to achieve your goals!

 BLOCK 1 | 10:30 AM – 12:15 PM